Edisonliiii/RPC-game/README.md

 In this project, the game is abstrated as player, game information two parts.
 Game object will never resreve any game history but the current state.
 Game will reflect every round back to computer player and let it make its own decision.
 And I think such design is as close as to online client/server module.

+## Claim
+The two projects did not utilize any other lib or scaffold except STL, CMake and Google Test, all comments are added by hand.
+And I never used any IDE to build the project even though I could.

+Another thing is, I think the n times setting is stupid, which is not realistic.
+I make the game can keep running and the result will be printed after every single round.

+The visitor project could be extendable from the follwoing aspects:
+1. the types of visitor (now, only area_visitor, could be something else like color visitor and etc)
+2. the types of shape

+The RPS project could be extendable from the following aspects:

+1. the number of players
+2. the number of strategies
+3. the types of bets (rock, paper, scissor, plane, rockets and etc...)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)